reoccurcat/reoccurcord/tos.md

 # Terms of Service
-## Please read these terms carefully before using FreeDiscord operated by reoccurcat.
+## Please read these terms carefully before using reoccurcord operated by reoccurcat.

 ### Conditions of Use